A Valentine’s Day celebration of vital, overlooked eelgrass

 Just months later, COBALT’s Team Zostera divers attempted a pilot-scale restoration of eelgrass at Cousins/Littlejohn and Mackworth islands.

-To open the evening, Page discussed the Mi’kmaw concept of ‘Etuaptmumk,’ or “two-eyed seeing,” which encourages individuals to view the world from two perspectives: one eye focused on Indigenous knowledge and the other on Western knowledge.
+To open the evening, Page discussed the Mi’kmaq concept of “Etuaptmumk,” or “two-eyed seeing,” which encourages individuals to view the world from two perspectives: one eye focused on Indigenous knowledge and the other on Western knowledge.
 He explained that through art, there is the potential for “third-eyed” seeing, which allows for a deeper understanding and empathy for a place.

 The event featured the work of Eva Ahn, a Bowdoin College student who, last summer, worked with Team Zostera on an independent study of eelgrass botanical illustrations depicting the stages of seed development.

-“I’m interested in merging art with science communication,” said Ahn.“I feel everyone can grasp ecological topics when they take the time to explore them visually.”
+“I’m interested in merging art with science communication,” Ahn said.”I feel everyone can grasp ecological topics when they take the time to explore them visually.”

 It also drew attention to Pamela “Posey” Moulton’s “Pinkies” installation in Freeport.